vdjserver/vdjserver-web-backbone/component/test/readme.md

 ============================

 We use the TestCafe framework to automate GUI testing.
-The tests are written as integration tests by performing GUI operations then checking the backend to verify the data was saved appropriately.
+The tests are written as integration tests by performing GUI operations then checking the back-end to verify the data was saved appropriately.

 ## Building the docker image